jugelington/githooks/readme.md

 ## prepare-commit-message

-Finds all unique directories with staged files in them, and adds them to the commit message.
+Finds all unique directories with staged files in them, and adds them to the commit message, in a formatted manner.

-### TODO

-- Automate abbreviating directory names in the message - balance of unique, concise & legible.
+For examples, if files in directories called `Foo`, `Bar`, and `FooBar` have been changed, the commit message will start `[F|B|FB]`